cloudprivacylabs/layeredschemas.org/content/_index.md

  * Retention policies: Attributes must be cleared after a period,...
  * Provenance: Data source, signatures, ...

-Layered schema architecture provides the framework that enables applications to extend this list by adding new terms and semantics.
+Layered schema architecture also provides the framework that enables applications to define additional metadata.

 {{<figure src="slice-compose.png" class="text-center">}}

-A schema can be "sliced" into a base schema layer and multiple overlays.
+A schema can be "sliced" into a base schema and multiple overlays.
 The schema base contains minimal structural information and a unified terminology for the data.
 Each **overlay** adds metadata to enrich descriptions of data elements.
 These overlays are interchangeable to account for the variations in constraints, languages, notational differences, and more.
-A schema and a set of overlays are composed to build a new schema variant that can process a certain variation of data.
-These are transparent to the data processing application, so variations in the data sources or data targets are not "hardwired" into the application logic.
+A schema and a set of overlays are composed to build a new schema variant.
+An application can process data without explicit knowledge of the variant by working with semantic annotations embedded in the data, so variations due to different data sources are not "hardwired" into the application logic.

 Layered schema architecture includes the following components:

-  * Schema compiler (Apache License 2.0): The toolset and the associated library to import, slice, compose layered schemas, and import/export data using them
+  * Schema compiler: The toolset and the associated library to import, slice, compose layered schemas, and import/export data using them
-  * Schema repository: A central or decentralized schema storage engine that resolves references to schemas based on the context.
+  * Schema repository: A centralized or decentralized schema storage engine that resolves references to schemas based on the context.
-  * Form processor: Builds data entry forms from a schema, and translates entered data to linked data.
+  * Form processor: Builds data entry forms from a schema, and translates entered data into linked data.
 The form processor uses an ontology of terms to customize how data entry forms are generated.
   * Semantic processor: Helps working with linked data by evaluating semantic queries and operations.
 Applications can extend the